 The Youth19 Rangatahi Smart Survey: Building on Youth2000

 Our group carried out Youth2000 surveys in 2001, 2007 and 2012 with a total of over 27,000 young people from New Zealand high schools, Kura Kaupapa Māori, alternative education and Teen Parent Units.
 Youth19 will build on this work.
-We will retain core Youth2000 questions and methods, allowing us to track stability and change in youth health and wellbeing over time.
-We will also examine emerging topics (such as social media and e-cigarette use) and explore new research areas in two distinct Health Research Council-funded projects:
+The Youth19 Rangatahi Smart survey retains core Youth2000 questions and methods, allowing us to track stability and change in youth health and wellbeing over time.
+We will also examine emerging topics (such as social media and e-cigarette use) and explore new research areas in two distinct Health Research Council-funded projects, detailed below.
+A followup School Environment Survey will provide information about participating schools, putting student responses in context.

 Harnessing the Spark of Life: Maximising Whānau Contributors to Rangatahi Wellbeing